2019: NBS to release 179 reports on economy - Vanguard News Nigeria

 According to the 2019 tentative data release calendar posted on the bureau’s Website, the NBS is expected to release 47 data in the first quarter.

-According to the calendar the bureau will release data on consumer price index and inflation, price watch on diesel, petrol and kerosene.
+According to the calendar analysed by newsmen, the bureau will release data on consumer price index and inflation, price watch on diesel, petrol and kerosene.

 Other items on the calendar are National Survey on Drug Use in Nigeria 2017/2018, Telecom data, Pension Asset and Membership data and Monthly Federal Account Allocation Committee Disbursements.